members enquiry 0207 218 9817/9619

 Routine management of the Federation is overseen by the National Executive Committee (NEC) who meet quarterly.
 The NEC is composed of National Officers, Area Secretaries and Senior Supervisory Grades (SSG).

 The NEC and its sub committees are responsible for negotiating and consulting with the Chief Constable, Senior Officers of the MDP and the Ministry of Defence.
 The Federation also has access to the MoD Police Committee (MoDPC) with either the National Chairman or General Secretary attending as an observer.
 The MoDPC meets quarterly and is chaired by an independant Chairman.

 The Federation's NEC at present enjoys a constructive and amicable relationship with the MDP's Management Board.
 Over recent years there have been many areas where the interests of both the Force and the Federation have converged.
 By working together we have invariably achieved accords that would not have been possible working alone.

 Inevitably however there are matters on which the views of the Federation do not concur with those of the official side.
 The Federation's facilities agreement with the Ministry of Defence makes provision for various Consultative Committees.
 These are the primary forum for the official and staff sides to exchange views and information in order to negotiate and try to resolve any differences of opinion.

 There are specific areas where the coming together of the official and staff sides can be particularly beneficial.
 One such area is the local and divisional Health and Safety Committee.
-Another is in the area of welfare where the DPF has a representative embedded in the MDP CHASM team.
+Another is in the area of welfare where the DPF has a representative embedded in the MDP Performance and Attendance Unit.